htutarkar67/ICT111-WatchMate-MVP/README.md

 ## Technical Direction
 For this prototype, we will use a **React frontend**, **Node.js and Express.js backend**, **SQLite database**, **TMDB API**, and an **AI chatbot API** (such as Google Gemini) to build the movie recommendation system.

-The frontend will offer an interactive interface where users can explore trending movies, search for titles, chat with the AI assistant, manage their watchlist, and review previous conversations.The backend will handle user requests, communicate with the AI chatbot and TMDB API, and manage user data stored in SQLite.This architecture offers a simple yet scalable solution that supports the project's MVP while allowing future enhancements.
+The frontend will provide an interactive interface that allows users to browse trending movies, search for film titles, interact with the AI assistant, organize their watchlist, and access previous chat conversations.
+The backend will process user requests, communicate with the AI chatbot and TMDB API, and manage user information stored in the SQLite database.
+This architecture delivers a simple and scalable solution that supports the project's MVP while providing flexibility for future improvements.

 ## Final Prototype Connection
 The documentation and planning completed in Lab 06 provide the groundwork for developing the final WatchMate prototype.